sharadJay/Z-Factor/README.md

 # Hello, folks! <img src="https://raw.githubusercontent.com/MartinHeinz/MartinHeinz/master/wave.gif" width="30px">

-We will be learnig the basics of bootstrap by building a [small website](https://sharadjay.github.io/Z-Factor/index.html) live together.
+We will be learning the basics of bootstrap by building a [small website](https://sharadjay.github.io/Z-Factor/index.html) live together.
 >*Excited, Start your coding journey with us*

 **Creators:** Sharad Jain and Sweety Bandgar